ssmirr/appdev-chapters/sample_data.md

 ```

-Wow, we just created three users in no time!!
-I mean, yes, it might be the world's most boring data, but who wouldn't all of their users with the same name?
+Wow, we just created three users in no time!
+It might not be the world's most _interesting_ data, since each user has the same username and is private, but it's a start.

-Okay, so this is pretty great, but wouldn't it be better if they had different `usernames`.
+When we create this data, it might be pretty challenging to determine which `User` belongs to any other record if they all show up with the same `username`.
+How can we create a `User` with a different `username`?

 What if we did this?
 ```